-Join us in this 90-minute class and discover the five things we’ve learned about bringing international cinema to the American audience, about cinema’s rich history, and about the many ways to love the movies.
+View the archive of our 90-minute class and discover the Five Things We’ve Learned about bringing international cinema to the American audience, about cinema’s rich history, and about the many ways to love the movies.

 When I was about 10, while looking through the stacks in my local public library, I came upon a shelf labeled “Movies,”—793, I think, in the old Dewey Decimal System.
 Before me were half a dozen books on film.
 This seemed so strange to me—books about movies?
 Even though by then I was a pretty voracious filmgoer, somehow I didn’t quite imagine what a book about the movies could be.
 I checked one out, The Liveliest Art, by Arthur Knight, and soon was entranced.
 Knight traced the movies from shots of speeding trains to the glory days of Hollywood, also discussing the new waves of cinema coming from abroad.
 I began to note when some of the films he talked about would show up on TV.

 Then, on a Sunday in early September, 1965, the advertisement for the Third New York Film Festival came out in the Times; scouring its offerings, I was amazed to find THE WEDDING MARCH by Erich von Stroheim, one of the more colorful characters in Knight’s book—“the man you love to hate”—and I knew his movies were really hard to see.
 I asked my parents if I could go and, after getting my wonderful, ballet-loving aunt to agree to accompany me, we ordered tickets.
 A few weeks later we were sitting in what eventually became Avery Fisher Hall at Lincoln Center.
 A man came out to introduce the film; he was Henri Langlois, legendary Director of the Cinémathèque Française, although at that time I had no idea what that meant.
 The lights came down, the piano accompaniment started, and THE WEDDING MARCH lit up the screen.
 I was completely hooked.